tez-capital/docs.tez.capital_content/en/tezgov/tutorials/voting-on-etherlink-proposals.md

 TezGov allows you to participate in Etherlink governance using your Ledger hardware wallet, with the same login flow as Tezos mainnet voting.

-> **💡 Use a secondary Ledger device** (with the same seed) to vote while your primary device is baking.
+> **💡 TIP:** Use a secondary Ledger device with the same seed to vote while your primary device is baking.
 Or briefly stop your baker, vote, then restart.

+> **⚠️ WARNING: Voting While Baking**
+>
-> **⚠️ Voting while baking:** If you're voting from your baking machine while your baker is running, stop the baker first:
+> If you're voting from your baking machine while your baker is running, stop the baker first:
 > ```bash
 > tezbake stop
 > ```